buo/homebrew-cask-upgrade/README.md

 Homebrew Cask extends [Homebrew](http://brew.sh) and brings its elegance, simplicity, and speed to the installation and management of GUI macOS applications and large binaries alike.

-`brew-cask-upgrade` is an external command to replace the native `upgrade` by offering interativity, an improved interface, and higher granularity of what to upgrade.
+`brew-cask-upgrade` is an external command to replace the native `upgrade` by offering interactivity, an improved interface, and higher granularity of what to upgrade.

 ## Installation